 What is Acwa?

 ACWA is an organization dedicated to promoting and supporting adherence to a code of conduct within the Western Australian aquaculture industry.
-By championing these standards, the industry aims to solidify its identity as a regenerative force, actively contributing to the sustainable development of Western Australian regional communities.
-This commitment to ethical and sustainable practices positions ACWA as a key player in fostering a responsible and thriving aquaculture sector.
+Its mission is to ensure the industry operates as a truly regenerative force, actively contributing to the sustainable development of Western Australian regional communities.
+By championing these standards, ACWA aims to foster a responsible and thriving aquaculture sector.

 How much funding has Acwa raised?